Familial Monads as Higher Category Theories: Representability

 We have now established that $H \colon \Rep(\C,\C) \to \Fam(\ch,\ch)$ is a monoidal equivalence, which in particular induces an equivalence between the corresponding categories of monoids:

 \begin{thm} For any small category $\C$, $H$ restricts to an equivalence between familial monads on $\ch$ and monoids in the monoidal category $\Rep(\C,\C)$. \end{thm}

-We can therefore define a familial monad by giving a monoid in $\Rep(\C,\C)$, which we call a \emph{familial monad representation}.
+We can therefore define a familial monad by giving a monoid in $\Rep(\C,\C)$, which we call a \emph{familial monad representation} or (depending on the context) a \emph{higher category schema}.
 Using the definition of $\Rep$ in \cref{rep_is_bicategory}, a familial monad representation consists of the following: \begin{itemize} \item A functor $S \colon \C^{op} \to \Set$ \item A functor $E \colon \sint S \to \ch$ \end{itemize} These alone define the functor $T = \Hse \colon \ch \to \ch$ by

 \begin{itemize} \item A map $e^S$ from $S^0 \colon c \mapsto \{*_c\}$ to $S$ with an isomorphism $e^E \colon E \sint e^S \to E^0$, which amounts to natural isomorphisms $Ee(*_c) \cong y(c)$ \end{itemize} This provides the unit map